 Both the tampons and the pads do what I need them to, so I haven’t had any disasters.
 It’s just that I feel like I’m overlooking some real shortcomings because I like the service’s branding and pampering products so much, and that then makes me feel like I’ve lost sight of what’s important in a monthly menstrual care subscription to begin with.
 And that makes me want to break off my relationship with Kali.
 I’m not quite sure whether I’m done with it yet, but that’s where my line of thinking is.

-You can check out all of Kali’s box options here.
-Have you tried them?
+Have you tried Kali before?
 Have you found a period care box that you really like?
 I’d love to know.